inmanta/inmanta-core/docs/source/quickstart.rst

 .. warning::

-   On line 8 and 9 we explicity give the DrupalStack side of the relation a multiplicity that starts from zero.
+   On lines 8 and 9 we explicity give the DrupalStack side of the relation a multiplicity that starts from zero.
 Setting this to one would break the ip module because each Host would require an instance of DrupalStack.

-On line 11 to 26 an implementation is defined that provides a refinement of the DrupalStack entity.
+On lines 11 to 26 an implementation is defined that provides a refinement of the DrupalStack entity.
 It encapsulates the configuration of a LAMP stack behind the interface of the entity by defining DrupalStack in function of other entities, which on their turn do the same.
 The refinement process is evaluated by the compiler and continues until all instances are refined into instances of